 In the case of an acquisition of assets, an acquisition of control is considered to occur when all, or substantially all, of the assets used in carrying on a Canadian business are acquired.

 Other rules for the acquisition of control apply in the case of acquisitions of interests in partnerships, trusts and so on.

-In general, the threshold for the review of a direct acquisition of control of a Canadian business (other than a Canadian business that is engaged in a cultural business) by a ‘WTO investor’4 (other than a WTO investor that is a SOE) is set at C$600 million of transaction value (increased over time to C$1 billion and thereafter further increased annually based on changes to Canada’s GDP).
-Transaction value is determined using an ‘enterprise value’ test that is meant to reflect the actual value of Canadian business as a going concern.5 An indirect acquisition (eg, an acquisition of a foreign corporation that controls a Canadian corporation carrying on the Canadian business) is not subject to the approval requirement (unless the Canadian business carries out a cultural business6 and the threshold for indirect transactions, discussed below, is met).
+In general, the threshold for the review of a direct acquisition of control of a Canadian business (other than a Canadian business that is engaged in a cultural business) by a ‘WTO investor’4 (other than a WTO investor that is an SOE) will be C$800 million of transaction value (although expected to be increased to C$1 billion in 2017 and thereafter further increased annually based on changes to Canada’s GDP).
+Transaction value is determined using an ‘enterprise value’ test that is meant to reflect the actual value of the Canadian business as a going concern.5 An indirect acquisition (eg, an acquisition of a foreign corporation that controls a Canadian corporation carrying on the Canadian business) is not subject to the approval requirement (unless the Canadian business carries out a cultural business6 and the threshold for indirect transactions, discussed below, is met).

-Where the Canadian business does not involve a cultural business, and the acquirer is a SOE and a WTO investor (or the Canadian business is controlled by a WTO investor):
+Where the Canadian business does not involve a cultural business, and the acquirer is an SOE and a WTO investor (or the Canadian business is controlled by a WTO investor):

-- a direct acquisition of a Canadian business requires approval if the aggregate book value of the assets of the entity carrying on the Canadian business, and all other entities in Canada, control of which is being directly or indirectly acquired in the transaction, is equal to or greater than C$369 million (2015 threshold, adjusted annually based on changes to Canada’s GDP); and
+- a direct acquisition of a Canadian business requires approval if the aggregate book value of the assets of the entity carrying on the Canadian business, and all other entities in Canada, control of which is being directly or indirectly acquired in the transaction, is equal to or greater than C$379 million (2017 threshold, adjusted annually based on changes to Canada’s GDP); and

 - an indirect acquisition is not subject to the approval requirement.